Leica CL

 The Leica CL is a 35mm compact rangefinder camera with interchangeable lenses in the Leica M-mount.
 It was developed in collaboration with Minolta who manufactured it.
 It first appeared in April 1973 and was released in the Japanese market in November 1973 as the Leitz Minolta CL.
 Both the Leica CL and Leitz Minolta CL were manufactured in a new Minolta factory in Osaka.
 In 2017, Leica announced a new digital mirrorless camera, again named Leica CL.

 Description

 The Leica CL has a vertical-running focal plane shutter, with cloth curtains, giving ½ to 1/1000 speeds.
 There is a through-the-lens CdS exposure meter mounted on a pivoting arm just in front of the shutter, like the Leica M5.
 The exposure is manual and the shutter is mechanical.
 The shutter speeds are visible in the finder.
 The finder's framelines are for a 40mm, 50mm or 90mm lens.
-The 40mm and 50mm framelines are always present and the 90mm frame line is automatically selected upon mounting of the appropriate lens.
+Since the 40mm Summicron-C lens has the same cams as 50mm lenses, the 40mm framelines are always present and the 90mm framelines are automatically selected upon mounting of the appropriate lens, replacing the otherwise also permanently displayed 50mm framelines.